Simon-Initiative/lti_1p3/README.md

-# Lti1p3
+# Lti 1p3

 An Elixir library for LTI 1.3 Platforms and Tools.

-This library provides the capability to handle LTI 1.3 launch requests as a Tool and also create launch requests as a Platform.
-You can use this library to develop an LTI 1.3 compliant Tool or Platform or both.
-The data persistence is plugable and can be set according to the [Data Providers](#data-providers) section below.
+This library implements the [Learning Tools Interoperability (LTI) 1.3 Specification](http://www.imsglobal.org/spec/lti/v1p3/) for Tool and Platform integrations in Elixir.
+You can use this library to develop an LTI 1.3 Tool or Platform (or both).
+The data persistence layer is "pluggable" and can be configured according to the [Data Providers](#data-providers) section below.

 ## Installation